The Official Kraft Art; A spiritual healing

 9/2/2020

-0 Comments
+4 Comments

 Today is one of those days.
 The kind of day that I need to bootstrap myself into looking for the next thing I should do, do what needs to be done, attend to what should be attended to.
 I don’t have to tell you how difficult it is during the Time of Covid because we’re all in it together, but I will.
 I will because I am certain you’ll understand, because you are going through your own Covid times too.

-There’s a non-definitive timeline intricately entwined here.
+There’s a non-definitive timeline intricately entwined in my days.
 That is the plans I submitted to the county building department are clocking against wet boards sequestered in my studio-soon-to-be bedroom.
 I don’t think I told you yet, but I am planning a performance art reception in Menlo Park on Friday 13 in November.
 Normally, my muse and I would be all amped up, cranking out new pieces like a maniac, painting until 3am only sleeping 4 hours.
 Instead I am feeling dragged down by the imminent move.

 But there’s a bigger problem buried in my disappearing studio problem.
 There are massive materials failures on a very cool, 3x3-foot triptych I’ve been working on for the last 6 weeks.
 Normally I’d be done a week ago and have started three more pieces for the show, but … a few weeks ago, one of the layers on all three boards bubbled up tiny water blisters, like they had small pox or something.
 It’s unheard of.
 Why?
 I asked myself and the fine art paint manufacturer.
 I didn’t change my paint or medium, so they figured it had to be a bad batch.
 I scraped off what I could and readjusted the image to fit the new texture, turning the original landscape idea into an underwater giant kelp scene.
 Then I did another pour over my new painting.
 However, this time the surfaces crackled.